-Mother notices the flowers are covered in blood.
-Mother notices the vines creeping out of the Woman's waterfall eyes and ears, wrapping themselves on the poles, growing along the floor, occupying other people's seats.
+Mother notices the flowers are covered in is the inanimate object through which a blood.
+Mother notices the vines creeping person willingly transfers their vital heat the structure that has no consciousness at all- out of the Woman's waterfall eves and ears, promethean fire of creation, and identity. wrapping themselves on the poles, growing The puppeteer dies moment by moment along the floor, occupying other people's so the puppet can live, breathe and move, seats.
 Mother whispers to the child, with a look of disgust on her face:

-"A woman should not grow her garden in public like that."
+"A woman should not grow her garden in us shamanic power: the ability to see what public like that."

-The woman, over hearing this, laughs and asks them:
+The woman, over hearing this, laughs and